Introduction

 Wellness should never be forced.

-But for many people, Aromatherapy for Stress Relief is a safe and comforting support when used correctly.
+But for many individuals, Aromatherapy for Stress Relief is a safe and comforting support when used correctly.

 It can help create pauses.